 Did you know that January 6 marks the day that the three kings actually arrived in Bethlehem and signals the end of Christmas celebrations?
 And, tradition says it’s actually unlucky to take your Christmas tree down before this date.
-This is great news for me (I officially have a few days left!).
 To be honest, the post-holiday doldrums hit me hard every year.
 I spend endless hours decorating for Christmas.
 My home is simply filled with vibrant color and festive sparkle.
 Then, all too quickly, Christmas is over.
 The whimsical mercury glass ornaments, snow globes and army of nutcrackers are packed safely away and the house looks as desolate as I feel.
 Because this is so depressing to me (all of that work for such a little bit of time!)
 I have started a Winter Wonderland Post-Christmas Decorating Scheme which weans me off of my exuberant Christmas decorations… at least a little.

 Currently, I have vintage snowmen, silver mercury glass and winter white pieces which only make an appearance after Christmas.
 And this season, I am looking forward to adding to my little cache of snowy objects.